Ancient00Mariner/WoundRoller/README.md

 # WoundRoller
-python app for rolling wound location in DnD games
+A GUI-based Hit Location Roller for DnD